kkemple/scienceandmathematics.com/src/content/posts/computational-spacetime-and-the-rayleigh-jeans-resolution.md

 \rho_{2D}(\nu) = \frac{2\pi \nu}{c^2}.
 $$

 The dimensional reduction eliminates one power of frequency, softening the UV divergence.
+This reduction is necessary: every spatial dimension multiplies the curvature burden.
+By projecting from 3D to 2D, the horizon eliminates the radial curvature contribution entirely, achieving a minimal-curvature configuration through dimensional collapse.
+The inflation–subdivision consistency condition from the $\varphi$-sector yields scale factor $\sigma = \varphi^{1/d_{\text{eff}}}$, and near horizons where $d_{\text{eff}} \to 2$ this becomes $\sigma \to \sqrt{\varphi} \approx 1.272$, explaining the golden-ratio structure observed in radial eigenmodes.

-However, dual chiral sectors on the 2D surface double the mode count,
+Dual chiral sectors on the 2D surface double the mode count,

 $$
 \rho_{2D,total} = \rho_{2D,L} + \rho_{2D,R} = \frac{4\pi \nu}{c^2}.
 $$

-This factor of 2 from chirality matches the Landauer-Bekenstein-Hawking factor $N_{max} = 2N_{BH}$ discovered independently through thermodynamic analysis [^5].
-The same doubling appears in [rotating black hole informational charge](/lets-derive-an-information-theoretic-conservation-law) where $\mathcal{C}_{\text{Kerr}} \approx 1.71(1 + J/M^2)$ reaches $3.42$ for extremal rotation—exactly twice the Schwarzschild value.
-Two completely different calculations—mode counting from dimensional reduction and charge conservation from renormalization group symmetry—produce the identical factor of 2.
-This convergence occurs because both measure the dual chiral structure on 2D horizons, where left-moving and right-moving modes remain independent.
+This factor of 2 from chirality matches the Landauer-Bekenstein-Hawking factor $N_{max} = 2N_{BH}$ discovered independently through thermodynamic analysis[^5].
+The same chiral doubling appears in the composite invariant $I = 4\pi\varphi^2 \approx 32.9$, whose decade normalization $\rho^* = I/10 \approx 3.29$ governs the universal correlation-length exponent $1/\rho^* \approx 0.304$ controlling coherence-length divergence across all constraint-eigenvalue systems.
+The doubling also appears in [rotating black hole informational charge](/lets-derive-an-information-theoretic-conservation-law) where $\mathcal{C}_{\text{Kerr}} \approx 1.71(1 + J/M^2)$ reaches $3.42$ for extremal rotation—exactly twice the Schwarzschild value.
+Mode counting from dimensional reduction and charge conservation from renormalization group symmetry produce the identical factor of 2 because both measure the dual chiral structure on 2D horizons, where left-moving and right-moving modes remain independent.

 ## Photon Statistics from Voxel Dynamics

-Bose-Einstein statistics [^6] emerge naturally from voxel occupation.
+Bose-Einstein statistics[^6] emerge naturally from voxel occupation.
 Consider electromagnetic mode with frequency $\nu$ containing $n$ photons.
 The voxel lattice encodes this as collective excitation amplitude across multiple voxels.

 The key insight: identical bosons in the same mode share a computational representation.
 Adding photon $n+1$ requires no additional information beyond incrementing the occupation number.
 This allows unlimited bosonic occupation without violating information bounds.